ElPolloFrio/VrTraces/README.txt

 Every elevation angle DOES NOT need to be present for every time step.
 It's OK if some elevation angles are given sporadically.
 For example, in the short CSV example above, the 1307 time step does not have an entry for 3.1 degrees, but the 1311 time step does.

 Sometimes, a forecaster may not be interested in all three quantities (Vr, core diameter, or shear), or he/she may not have collected data points for all three quantities.
 If no data points are available for Vr, core diameter, or shear, then use "M" for the values in that entire column (except for the header).
+If no data is provided, that plot will be skipped automatically.